nalinraut/robometric-frame/docs/SETUP_HOOKS.md

 The hooks will:
 1. Check for common issues (trailing whitespace, file endings, etc.)
-2. Format code with Black
-3. Lint code with Ruff (and auto-fix issues)
+2. Lint code with Ruff (and auto-fix issues)
-4. Check code quality with Pylint
+3. Format code with Ruff
-5. Type-check with MyPy
+4. Type-check with MyPy
-6. Check docstring coverage with Interrogate
+5. Check docstring coverage with Interrogate

 If any hook fails, the commit is aborted and you'll see error messages.